 Virtual PBX and Hosted PBX are synonyms.

-Some VoIP providers use Virtual PBX interchangeably with Hosted PBX - technically, they are the same thing.
+Some VoIP providers use the term Virtual Phone Systems interchangeably with Hosted PBX - technically, they are the same thing.
 Visit that Hosted PBX page to see what that kind of Virtual PBX looks like (and works like).

 Other VoIP providers use Virtual PBX to means something similar to mobile VoIP.
 That's what we'll deal with here: